swaptacular/swpt_accounts/protocol.rst

    [#for-deletion]_ If a new account has been successfully created, an `AccountUpdate`_ message MUST be sent; otherwise a `RejectedConfig`_ message MUST be sent.

+.. [#config-frequency] As a rough guideline, on average, `ConfigureAccount`_ messages for one account should not be sent more often than once per minute.

 .. [#delete-transfer] When an account with a non-zero principal is being deleted, an `AccountTransfer`_ message SHOULD be sent,